How to Get a Quote for Your New Home or Renovation

 Whether you’re looking to build a new home or renovate your existing home, you’ll need to hire many tradespeople.
 These tradespeople include builders, fitters, electrical and plumbing services and the like.
 However, before you go about hiring anybody for your project, you must obtain a quote first.

 A building quote is nothing but an agreement regarding the services or goods that will be supplied to you by tradespeople.
 After you accept a quote that has been offered to you, you enter into a contract with your service provider.
-Typically, a quote should include a description of the proposed work and the cost of materials, labour and extras.
+Typically, a quote should include a description of the proposed work and the cost of materials, labour, and extras.

 I’ve seen many people jump into building or renovating without obtaining quotes.
 Don’t make this mistake.
 By obtaining a quote before you start, you’ll make sure that the entire process goes much more smoothly.
 Also, you will avoid chances of a dispute with your service provider regarding costs.